-For calculating SDFs there are two commonly accepted methodologies.
+For calculating SDFs, there are two commonly accepted methodologies.
 They are the equity buy-in approach and the incremental cost (or improvement) approach.
-A third approach that is also acknowledged by the American Water Works Association (AWWA) and the Water Environment Federation (WEF) is the combined or hybrid approach.
-This hybrid method is used to calculate CRW's water, water resources and wastewater SDFs, which is summarized below.
+A third approach acknowledged by the American Water Works Association (AWWA) and the Water Environment Federation (WEF) is the combined or hybrid approach.
+The hybrid method is used to calculate CRW's water, water resources and wastewater SDFs.